erymuzuan/rx/source/web/web.sph/docs/data.import.md

 or you could ignore the data by choosing **ignore this row** button.
 This will delete those files and your data will not be part of your import anymore.

+## History and resume

+All data import execution will be logged and stored in a file located in your `\web\App_Data\data-imports\history` folder.
+The file format will always be `<data-import-id>-<timestamp>.log`

+You can always resume your data import execution if there are more unread rows in the datasource.